-If a contact supervisor has been engaged to supervise a contact and a child refuses to attend participate, or the supervised contact period concludes earlier than scheduled, the parent remains liable to pay for the full 3 hour period.
+If a contact supervisor has been engaged to supervise a contact and a child refuses to attend or participate, or the supervised contact period concludes earlier than scheduled, the paying parent remains liable to pay for the full three-hour period.

 In circumstances where a supervised contact period is cancelled less than 48 hours prior to the scheduled start time, and a medical certificate is provided that confirms that a child was too unwell to attend the contact period, the usual cancellation fee for the supervised contact will be waived.
-If a supervised contact is otherwise cancelled by a parent less than 48 hours prior to the scheduled start time, and no doctor's certificate is provided, the residential parent will be liable to pay for the full 3 hour period.
+If a supervised contact is otherwise cancelled by a parent less than 48 hours prior to the scheduled start time, and no doctor's certificate is provided, the parent will be liable to pay for the full three-hour period, and this could be the residential or non-paying parent where they have cancelled the contact.